MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-data-sources.md

    > [!div class="mx-imgBorder"]
    > ![](media/data-manager-get-data-connection-settings.png "Get data connection settings")

-   - Note that some of the following connectors replaced older connector versions.
-For example, if you wish to utilize the Dynamics 365 AX connector, you should choose the **Common Data Service for Apps** option.

 5. After choosing a connector, you will be required to fill in some fields.
 For further guidance around filling in those fields for some of the most common data sources (Dynamics 365, CSV and text files, Blob storage, Azure SQL Database, etc), review [Common Connectors Guidance](pm-common-connectors.md).

 ### Step Two (mandatory): Adding and reviewing entities